-Although there exist more advanced methods of generating leads, knocking on door is still a popular strategy because of the following reasons:
+Although there exist more advanced methods of generating leads, knocking on doors is still a popular strategy because of the following reasons:

 Some advisors enter the market with only a small budget that may not be adequate to cover marketing costs.
-New advisors find door-to-door selling a friendlier option than waiting until they accumulate enough capital to fund their business through advertising.
-The biggest cost would be fueling the car and printing some essential materials like fliers and business cards that contain their contact information.
+New advisors find door-to-door selling a friendlier option, rather than waiting until they accumulate enough capital to fund their business through advertising.
+The biggest cost is fueling their car and printing some essential materials, such as fliers and business cards, that contain their contact information.
 This method is not only cost-effective but also more efficient in getting clients than cold calling and online advertisements.

-Some advisors prefer the face-to-face setting of selling their brand to prospective clients, rather than doing cold calling and using direct mail to generate leads.
-The goal of marketing is to convert interests into actual sales, and knocking on door provides a platform to get in front of more people and get more clients.
-Some may use this technique alongside other effective techniques such as internet marketing and internet ads.
+Some advisors prefer the face-to-face setting of selling their brand to prospective clients, rather than cold calling and using direct mail to generate leads.
+The goal of marketing is to convert interests into actual sales, and knocking on doors provides a platform to get in front of more people and get more clients.
+Some may use this technique alongside other effective techniques such as internet marketing.

-With most companies focusing on advanced marketing methods like telemarketing, seminars, and direct mail, only a few advisors have the energy to walk outside and cold knock prospects.
-Also, most people view knocking on door as an outdated method.
-This makes advisors who knock on doors stand out from the rest since they are the only ones who made a face-to-face interaction with prospects who have probably received dozens of phone calls or direct mail.
+With most companies focusing on advanced marketing methods such as telemarketing, seminars, and direct mail, only a few advisors have the energy to walk outside and cold knock prospects.
+Also, most people view knocking on doors as an outdated method.
+This makes advisors who knock on doors stand out from the rest since they are the only ones who have a face-to-face interaction with prospects who have probably received dozens of phone calls or direct mail.

 Knocking on doors provides advisors with an opportunity to establish themselves as the go-to financial planning advisors in the locality.
 Edward Jones, a financial planning company, advises its advisors to knock on a certain number of doors before they can position themselves as the go-to brand.
 An advisor can start by getting out of the office and creating awareness among the locals.
 An advisor can then open an agency within the area once they have amassed clients within the locality.

 In the current digital age, consumers visit online sites to find information on products that they want to buy.
-As they search information online, they also get product recommendations that they can purchase online without visiting the stores.
+As they search for information online, they can also purchase online without visiting the stores.
 This leaves door-to-door advisors at a disadvantage, since they may cold knock prospects who already own or have information about a product.
 To keep up with the changes in technology, advisors can create websites that they can use to reach a broader client base.

-Thank you for reading CFI’s guide to knocking on door.
-To further your financial education, the following resources will be helpful.
+Thank you for reading CFI’s guide to knocking on doors.
+To further your financial education, the following CFI resources will be helpful.